google/dive/CONTRIBUTING.md

 #### Pull requests
 There is a lint github action that will run clang-format on all source code in the project.

+### Code style

+- `CamelCase` for class and function names.
+The exception is overriding methods, like Qt, where adopting their naming convention is required.
+- `snake_case` for variable names.
+- Prefix class member variables with `m_`

 ### Code Reviews

 All submissions, including submissions by project members, require review.
 We